Tension Control

 Adjustment and fine tuning of position after touch-down

-For subsea tasks such as cutting/sawing during decomissioning, it might be preferable to compensate for the weight of the tool in water.
-By having Cranemaster tuned to the correct weight, this can be easily acheived.
+For subsea tasks such as cutting/sawing during decommissioning, it might be preferable to compensate for the weight of the tool in water.
+By having Cranemaster tuned to the correct weight, this can be easily achieved.